FPGAwars/apio/scripts/apio_help.md

 ```
 Usage: apio system [OPTIONS] COMMAND [ARGS]...

-  The 'apio system' command group provides various commands that provides
+  The command group 'apio system' contains subcommans that provides
-  information about the system, including devices and python and apio
+  information about the system and apio's installation.
-  installation.

-  The subcommands of this group are listed below.
+  The subcommands are listed below.

 Options:
   -h, --help  Show this message and exit.

 Subcommands:
-  apio system lsftdi     List connected FTDI devices.
-  apio system lsusb      List connected USB devices.
-  apio system lsserial   List connected serial devices.
   apio system platforms  List supported platforms ids.
   apio system info       Show platform id and other info.